RobotWithFeelings/CSC710_Project/content/Survey_Materials.md

   - Maine
   - Illinois
   - California
+  - New York
 2. What percentage of the school's financial aid fund goes to affluent students?
   - 10%
   - 20%
   - 30%
   - 40%
+  - 50%
-3. What percentage of entering class at American universities is international?
+3. What percentage of entering class is international?
   - 5%
   - 10%
   - 15%
   - 20%
+  - 25%
 4. Most students attend college no more than how many away from their home town?
+  - 100 miles.
   - 500 miles.
   - 1000 miles.
   - 1500 miles.
   - 2000 miles.
-5. How many hours a week do high school students spend studying?
+5. How many hours a week do high school students spend studying?(wrong)
+  - 1 hour
   - 3 hours
   - 6 hours
   - 12 hours
   - 18 hours
-6. What fraction of students report that they frequently felt overwhelmed at college?
+6. What fraction of students report that they felt overwhelmed at college?
   - Quarter
   - A third
   - Half
+  - two thirds
   - Three quarters
 7. A quarter of college freshmen said they would need tutoring in which subject?
   - Biology
   - English
+  - American History
   - Psychology
   - Math
 8. What percentage of high school seniors did not read a book for fun?